Managing Microsoft 365 endpoints

 For more information about the security and performance considerations of direct connectivity to Microsoft 365 endpoints, see Microsoft 365 Network Connectivity Principles.

 The PAC file is deployed to web browsers at point 1 in Figure 1.
 When using a PAC file for direct egress of vital Microsoft 365 network traffic, you also need to allow connectivity to the IP addresses behind these URLs on your network perimeter firewall.
 This is done by fetching the IP addresses for the same Microsoft 365 endpoint categories as specified in the PAC file and creating firewall ACLs based on those addresses.
 The firewall is point 3 in Figure 1.

-Separately if you choose to only do direct routing for the Optimize category endpoints, any required Allow category endpoints that you send to the proxy server will need to be listed in the proxy server to bypass further processing.
-For example, SSL break and Inspect and Proxy Authentication are incompatible with both the Optimize and Allow category endpoints.
+Separately if you choose to only do direct routing for the Optimize category endpoints, any required Allow category endpoints that you send to the proxy server needs to be listed in the proxy server to bypass further processing.
+For example, TLS break and Inspect and Proxy Authentication are incompatible with both the Optimize and Allow category endpoints.
 The proxy server is point 2 in Figure 1.

-There are two types of PAC files that the Get-PacFile script will generate.
+There are two types of PAC files that the Get-PacFile script generates.

 ||Send Optimize endpoint traffic direct and everything else to the proxy server.

 ||Send Optimize and Allow endpoint traffic direct and everything else to the proxy server.
 This type can also be used to send all supported ExpressRoute for Microsoft 365 traffic to ExpressRoute network segments and everything else to the proxy server.

 Here's a simple example of calling the PowerShell script:

 Get-PacFile -ClientRequestId b10c5ed1-bad1-445f-b386-b919946339a7